Revelation 11

 • But Jesus – comes “out of heaven” (Rev. 19:11).

-8 and their body shall be on the street of the great city, which is called spiritually Sodom and Egypt, where also their Lord was crucified. v.8 The City.
-The bodies will lay on the street of Jerusalem, as a testimony to the guilt of the Beast and the apostate Jews who have taken his mark.
+v.8 The City.
+The bodies will lay on the street of “the great city”, which is Jerusalem, identified by this statement: “where also their Lord was crucified”.
+This is a testimony to the guilt of the Beast and the apostate Jews who have taken his mark.
 The street of the city whose name means “new peace” is littered with the evidence of brutal murder.
 Jerusalem now joins the ranks of the Old Testament types of Satan’s world – Sodom and Egypt (Luke 17:28-30).
-Egypt is independence from Dod.
+Egypt is independence from God.
 Sodom is moral corruption.
 These witnesses share a certain fellowship with Jesus in their manner and place of death, as well as in their resurrection and ascension.
 Note that it says “body” not “bodies”, perhaps because of their unified testimony.

 Scornful Treatment of the Slain Witnesses (vv.9-10)

-9 And men of the peoples and tribes and tongues and nations see their body three days and a half, and they do not suffer their bodies to be put into a sepulchre. v.9 A Spectacle.
+v.9 A Spectacle.
 As a spectacle of their short-lived triumph, the people, not of Jerusalem only, but “men of the peoples and tribes and tongues and nations” will not allow the bodies to be buried.
 As a show of scorn for these witnesses, their bodies will remain on the street for “three days and a half”.
-As with the other numbers in this chapter, we take these as literal days.
-This means one day for every year of the witnesses’ testimony.
+As with the other numbers in this chapter, we take these 3 1/2 days as literal days.
+The spectacle will continue one day for every year of the witnesses’ testimony.
 One consequence of this shameful treatment of the bodies is that all the world will see their resurrection as a public display of God’s power!
+Thus God will turn the tables on the forces of evil.

-10 And they that dwell upon the earth rejoice over them, and are full of delight, and shall send gifts one to another, because these, the two prophets, tormented them that dwell upon the earth. v.10 Rejoicing.
-The earth-dwellers (a special moral class mentioned in Revelation) are so relieved from the pain of conscience, that they will feast their eyes on the corpses, full of delight.
-It will be a cause of celebration and gift-giving, because the witnesses have been silenced… or so they think.
+v.10 Rejoicing.
+The earth-dwellers (a special moral class mentioned in Revelation) are so relieved from the pain of conscience, that they will feast their eyes on the corpses, “full of delight”.
+It will be a cause of celebration and gift-giving, because the witnesses have been silenced… or so they think!

 God’s Public Vindication of the Slain Witnesses (vv.11-14)

-11 And after the three days and a half the spirit of life from God came into them, and they stood upon their feet; and great fear fell upon those beholding them. v.11 Raising of the Tribulation Martyrs.
+v.11 Raising of the Tribulation Martyrs.
 While all the world is watching and rejoicing over the slain bodies of the witnesses, the “spirit of life from God came into them, and they stood upon their feet”.
 What a shock!
 Men of the earth cannot conceive of the power of resurrection.
 A God who can raise the dead is a God whose power knows no end.
-This seems to be a deliberate, and public manifestation.
+This seems to be a deliberate and public manifestation.
 The second installment of the first resurrection is “in the twinkling of an eye” (1 Cor.
 15:52), but this third installment will be seen by the eyes of men.
 These witnesses will be seen briefly by earth-dwellers before being caught up to heaven.
-Connecting this with Rev.14:13, it seems that this is the third installment, the moment (just before the Son of Man appears) in which all martyred saints are raised (although the emphasis here is on the Jewish witnesses), bodily ascend, so Christ can come with ALL his saints (1 Thess.
+Connecting this with Rev. 14:13, it seems that this is the third installment, the moment (just before the Son of Man appears) in which all martyred saints are raised (although the emphasis here is on the Jewish witnesses), bodily ascend, so Christ can come with ALL his saints (1 Thess.
 3:13) at His appearing, and are seen together in Rev. 20:4 reigning with Christ in the millennium.
 Read more…

-12 And I heard a great voice out of the heaven saying to them, Come up here; and they went up to the heaven in the cloud, and their enemies beheld them. v.12 Catching up.
+v.12 Catching up.
 Once the witnesses are raised, and all the world can see them, the are called up to heaven by “a great voice”.
-They are caught up in a cloud, and this is the same cloud which encircled the mighty angel; i.e. they are received into the presence of the Lord Jesus.
-These ones were faithful in their lifetime, and they were mocked and rejected by the world.
+No doubt it is the voice of their Lord and Master.
+They are caught up in a cloud, the same cloud which encircled the mighty angel; i.e. they are received into the presence of the Lord Jesus.
+These ones were faithful in their lifetime, and yet they were mocked and rejected by the world.
 But, beautiful to see, heaven welcomes them home!
-These were ones “of whom the world was not worthy” (Heb.
+These are ones “of whom the world was not worthy” (Heb.
 11:38).

-13a And in that hour there was a great earthquake, and the tenth of the city fell, and seven thousand names of men were slain in the earthquake.
-And the remnant were filled with fear, and gave glory to the God of the heaven. v.13 Aftermath.
-Immediately (“in that hour”) after the witnesses are taken up, a great shaking occurs just prior to the appearing of the Lord.
+v.13 Aftermath.
+Immediately (“in that hour”) after the witnesses are taken up, a great shaking occurs.
+This will take place just prior to the appearing of the Lord.
 One tenth of Jerusalem crumbles; a tenth is a division according to human responsibility.
 Seven-thousand men, perhaps a religious sector of Jerusalem (cp.
 1 Kings 19:18), are killed.
 The expression “names of men” may indicate that these are men of great importance.
 Perhaps the most responsible earth-dwellers in Jerusalem will be instantly killed.
 Those who are not killed are “filled with fear”.
 The are forced to recognize that the testimony of the witnesses was true, and that God is real.
 In this sense they “gave glory to the God of the heaven”.
-However, they never bowed to the Lord of the earth.
+But this is no evidence of faith; even the demons believe and tremble (Jam.
+2:19).
+This men never bow to the Lord of the earth.
 Acted upon by transient terror, alarmed by what is near, the worldly man thinks of God afar from himself.
 But there was no reception of the testimony in faith, and no conversion.

-¶ 14 The second woe has passed; behold, the third woe comes quickly. v.14 Warning.
+v.14 Warning.
 A warning is then given that the third woe – the worst of them all – is coming quickly.

-The 7th Trumpet: the Appearing of Christ (11:15-18)
+The 7th Trumpet: The Appearing of Christ (11:15-18)

 Seventh trumpet.
 With the seventh trumpet, no immediate judgment is announced, similar to seventh seal, but it is a summary of the victorious appearing of Christ.
 This trumpet is the fulfillment of Psalm 2; please read it.
-The rightful King taking His place, His inheritance, instantly taking the reigns of government in the earth.
-In a sense, the undisputed reign of Christ begins at this time; the appearing of Christ.
+The rightful King taking His place, His inheritance, by instantly taking the reigns of government in the earth.
+In a sense, the undisputed reign of Christ begins at this time; at the appearing of Christ.
 In another sense, some time will pass (two to three months or so) before the kingdom is fully established.
 See also Daniel 2:44, 7:13-14, 22.

 United Heaven Announces the Appearing of Christ (v.15)

-¶ 15 And the seventh angel sounded his trumpet: and there were great voices in the heaven, saying, The kingdom (1) of the world (2) of our Lord and (3) of his Christ is come, and he shall reign to the ages of ages. v.15 The Kingdom of Christ.
+v.15 The Kingdom of Christ.
 The voices of united heaven are heard announcing and celebrating the kingdom of Christ.
 It is called “the kingdom of the world“; the only “one-world government” ever.
 This is the only time this expression occurs in scripture.
 It is called “the kingdom of … our Lord; the One whom we own now as having authority in our lives.
 It is called “the kingdom of … His Christ; the promised Messiah according to the fulfillment of prophecy.
 Note that it is “His Christ”; in contrasted with Antichrist.
 How long will the kingdom of Christ last?
-He will reign “to the ages of ages”; that is to the eternal state, while there will be no need for government.
-In this sense the kingdom will never end; it will be instead “delivered up” to God (1 Cor.
+He will reign “to the ages of ages”; that is to the eternal state, where there will be no need for government.
+In this sense the kingdom will never end.
+It will be instead “delivered up” to God (1 Cor.
 15:24).

 Doxology of the Elders: Psalm 2 (vv.16-18)

-16 And the twenty-four elders, who sit on their thrones before God, fell upon their faces, and worshipped God, v.16 The Elders.
+v.16 The Elders.
 This is the first time we have heard of the elders since ch.7.
 The elders are the heavenly saints.
 They fell and worshipped at the beginning of the tribulation (Rev. 4 and 5) and now at the close.
 This is one of the worship “triggers” in Revelation; see Rev. 1:5; 4:9; 5:8; 19:4.
 Now the twenty-four elders go even lower; “on their faces” compared with “falling down” earlier.
 Appreciation of Christ will deepen as time rolls on into eternity.
 Notice that the elders are “on thrones” reigning with Christ; a place of honor, dignity, and co-heirship.
 Wonderful to realize that in Ephesians, we are said to be already seated in heavenly places with Christ Jesus!
-The elders are found “worshipping God”; certainly this will be our eternal occupation!
+The elders are found “worshipping God”.
+Certainly worship will be our eternal occupation!

 17 saying, We give thee thanks, Lord God Almighty, He who is, and who was, that (1) thou hast taken thy great power and hast reigned.
-18 And (2) the nations have been full of wrath, and thy wrath is come, and (3) the time of the dead to be judged, and (4) to give the recompense to (a) thy servants the prophets, and to (b) the saints, and to (c) those who fear thy name, small and great; and (5) to destroy those that destroy the earth. vv.17-18 Their Thanksgiving.
-The elders’ thanks is directed to God in two aspects.
-As “Lord God Almighty”, the one who has all divine power and authority, and as “He who is, and who was”, who alone existed from a past eternity.
-“Lord God Almighty” is a name of God that is unique to Revelation, but is similar to how He was known in the Old Testament to the patriarchs; El Shaddai (Gen. 17:1).
-The elders offer a five-fold subject of thanks.
-These are five long-awaited events (not chronological) that have finally arrived:
+18 And (2) the nations have been full of wrath, and thy wrath is come, and (3) the time of the dead to be judged, and (4) to give the recompense to (a) thy servants the prophets, and to (b) the saints, and to (c) those who fear thy name, small and great; and (5) to destroy those that destroy the earth.

 2. The nations’ wrath having become full, God’s wrath finally comes; “the nations have been full of wrath, and thy wrath is come”.